albipuliga/ItaloCode/README.md

   - [Compilation and Linking Commands](#compilation-and-linking-commands)

 ## Project Overview
 This project aims to create a simple, user-friendly programming language based on C, inspired by Italian cuisine and language.
-It's designed to make programming accessible and engaging, especially for Italian speakers and culinary enthusiasts.
+It is designed to be highly scalable, allowing for the easy addition of new tokens and the configuration of corresponding parser functions.
+The project currently supports basic arithmetic operations and print statements, providing a solid foundation for further development.

+## Authors
+- Diana Rubaga
+- Alberto Puliga
+- Gregorio Orlando

 ## Features
-- **Culinary-Themed Syntax**: Utilizes Italian culinary terms for programming constructs, making it intuitive for our target audience.
+- **Italian Terms Syntax**: Utilizes Italian terms for programming constructs, making it intuitive for our target audience.
 - **Simple and Educational**: Ideal for beginners and educational purposes, particularly in Italian learning environments.
+- **Scalable**: Easy addition of new tokens and configuration of parser functions for extensibility.
 - **Focus on Basic Programming Concepts**: Emphasizes fundamental concepts in programming without the complexity of more advanced languages.

 ## Getting Started